EnderLands/ZMusicBox/README.md

 # ZMusicBox
-Play music in your server using noteblocks!
+Play music in your PocketMine-MP server using noteblocks!

 ## Requirements
- - The server software that you use must have working noteblock functionality (All current php server softwares)
+ - The server software that you use must have working Noteblock functionality
  - Noteblocks must be placed in the server
  - Songs must be in .nbs format in order to be played

-## How to use
+## Usage
-1) Place the phar in your plugins folder of the server
+1) Place the `.phar` file in your plugins folder of the server
 2) Run the server
 3) Stop the server
 4) Place .nbs files in the /plugins/songs directory of the server